MunskyGroup/rsnaped/README.md

 ## Simulating translation

-The code is intended to simulated single-molecule translation.
+The code is intended to simulate single-molecule translation.
 A  video with the simulated cell and a data frame containing spot and intensity positions are generated.
 This simulation can be used to train new algorithms or for teaching new students.

 ## Local installation using PIP